Marinate the chicken:

-To roast the thighs for Chicken Tikka Masala:
+To oven-roast the thighs for Chicken Tikka Masala:

 Position a rack in the center of the oven and heat the oven to 375ºF.
 Line a large rimmed baking sheet with foil.
 Transfer the chicken from the marinade to the baking sheet, spacing the thighs evenly.
 Discard any remaining marinade.
 Roast until the juices run clear when the chicken is pierced and an instant-read thermometer in a meaty part of a thigh registers 170°F, about 45 minutes.